drawwithcode/2022-group-project-group05/README.md

 # Experience
 The whole aesthetic of N01 is playful and a bit silly, taking inspiration from love calculator’s websites on old computers.
 Cheesy love quotes and heart patterns make N01 almost feel like a dating site.
 The experience is created to make people have fun and enjoy, but also to reflect on the metaphor behind it.
-The experince itselfs starts with color recognition (parte del codice)
+The experience itselfs starts with color recognition

 ## Matching
 parte codice del matching
 ## Happy endings
-parte della gallery
+At the end of the experience it would be possible to see the heart that you and your parter generated, and to have access to the gallery that collects everyone's matches.
+The database was created thanks to firebase...  (parte della gallery)
 # The code

 ##

 # Team

-Meet the team
+Letteralmente N01
 ![team](images/team.png)

 ## Credits

-Draw With Code: Creative Coding 2021/2022 <br>
+Draw With Code: Creative Coding <br>
+Academic Year 2022/2023 <br>
 Politecnico di Milano – Dipartimento di Design

 ### Faculty

-- Michele Mauri
+ Michele Mauri
-- Tommaso Elli
+ Tommaso Elli
-- Andrea Benedetti
+ Andrea Benedetti